If you have an analytical mind and excellent negotiation and communication skills, insurance underwriting could be the career for you

-Insurance underwriters decide if applications for insurance cover (risks) should be accepted and, if so, what the terms of that acceptance are.
+As an insurance underwriter you'll decide if applications for insurance cover (risks) should be accepted and, if so, what the terms and conditions of that acceptance are.

-Insurance underwriters work closely with actuaries, risk and claims managers to ensure a balance between attracting and retaining customers through competitive insurance premiums (fees) and being able to cover any potential losses from claims.
+You will assess the risk of insuring a person or company according to the likelihood of a claim being made.
+Working closely with actuaries, risk and claims managers, and brokers, you'll ensure a balance between attracting and retaining customers through competitive insurance premiums and being able to cover any potential losses from claims.

 Most underwriters specialise in one type of insurance.
 The main types of insurance are:

 Salary levels vary depending on your employer, area of insurance and location.
 For example, salaries in the City of London and in areas such as commercial risk and liability insurance are usually higher.

 Your financial package may include a range of additional benefits such as discounted insurance, share and pension schemes and bonuses.

 Income figures are intended as a guide only.

 You'll typically work Monday to Friday, 9am to 5pm, with some extra hours at busy times.

 Although you don't need a specific degree subject to become an insurance underwriter, a degree in business or management, economics, law or mathematics may be useful.

 Many of the large insurance companies offer structured graduate training schemes in underwriting.
 Entry onto a scheme is competitive and employers usually expect a 2:1 or above.